Cosette3737/D3-Challenge/README.md

 ## Smoking verses Income ##
 ![Graph](https://github.com/Cosette3737/D3-Challenge/blob/main/D3_data_journalism/StarterCode/assets/js/smokingincome.JPG)

-In the above selection of Axis, we can see that it appears to show a correlation between having a lower income and a higher incidence of smoking
+In the graph above, it appears to show a correlation between having a lower income and a higher incidence of smoking.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Smoking verses Obesity ##
 ![Graph](https://github.com/Cosette3737/D3-Challenge/blob/main/D3_data_journalism/StarterCode/assets/js/smokingobesity.JPG)

-In the above selection of Axis, we can see that it appears to show a correlation between smoking habits and obesity.
+In the above graph with selected parameters, it appears to show a correlation between smoking habits and obesity.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------